susam/emfy/README.md

 ### Emacs Server

-Experienced Emacs users run a single instance of Emacs and do all their editing activities via this single instance.
+Many users prefer to run a single instance of Emacs and do all their editing activities via this single instance.
 However, this practice may seem inconvenient to users who discover some files they want to edit while navigating the file system via a terminal.

 Say, we have an instance of Emacs already running.
 Then we find a file named `foo.txt` while navigating the file system via a terminal.
 We